reactive-streams/reactive-streams-io/NETWORK_PROTOCOL.md

 Status: this is a rough draft, intended to get some ideas out there.

+Missing:
-Missing: how to run on top of HTTP/2.
-Possibly the structure or semantics of publisher name strings.
+- How to run on top of HTTP/2 (but see #6).
+- Possibly the structure or semantics of publisher name strings.
-Might be removed: extension support.
-Need to choose serialization method (protobuf, msgpack, other?)
+- Need to choose serialization method (protobuf, msgpack, other?)

+Possibly not needed and could be be removed: extension support.

 ## Transport assumptions